kubernetes/enhancements/keps/sig-node/3542-cri-image-pulling-with-progress-notification/README.md

 the Pod object will have events with pulling progress following the event of container starting until the image downloading completes fully, if at all.

-The size-granularity reporting shold be KiB or MiB based.
+The size-granularity reporting shold preferably be in apimachinery quantity value, e.g. 970Mi.

 If ImagePullProgress is enabled for kubelet but runtime does not support it, the fallback should use regular silent ImagePull API call.